resource-watch/slate/source/includes/api/_vocabulary.md

     - have role `ADMIN`
     - have role `MANAGER` and be the resource's owner (through the `userId` field of the resource)

-When deleting vocabulary/tags for a resource, the dataset id specified in the URL is validated, and the requests fails if a dataset with the given id does not exist.
-When deleting vocabularies for a widget or layer, you should ensure you specify the dataset id that matches that of the widget/layer, as that validation is not done automatically - this is a known limitation of the current implementation, and may be modified at any time.
+When deleting vocabulary/tags for a resource, the dataset id specified in the URL is validated, and the requests fail if a dataset with the given id does not exist.
+When deleting vocabularies for a widget or layer, you should ensure you specify the dataset id that matches that of the widget/layer, as that validation is not done automatically - this is a known limitation of the current implementation and may be modified at any time.

 #### Errors for deleting all vocabularies/tags for a resource

 Error code     | Error message  | Description
 -------------- | -------------- | --------------
 401            | Unauthorized   | You are not authenticated.
-403            | Forbidden      | You are trying to delete vocabularies for resource which `application` value is not associated with your user account.
+403            | Forbidden      | You are trying to delete vocabularies for a resource whose `application` value is not associated with your user account.
 404            | 404 - {\"errors\":[{\"status\":404,\"detail\":\"Dataset with id `<dataset id>` doesn't exist\"}]}      | You are trying to create a vocabulary for a dataset that doesn't exist.

 ## Getting vocabularies and tags across resources